ricrochads/exercism-csharp/README.md

 C# is a statically-typed, multi-paradigm programming language with integrated querying, offering object-oriented, declarative, functional, generic, and lazy features, as well as type inference.
 It also provides capabilities for multi-threading, parallelization, asynchrony, unmanaged code in a managed environment and language interoperability.
 C# is developed and maintained by Microsoft.

 ### Basics
+Variables have types defined at compile time.
+Assigning values to variables can be done explicitly, by specifying the type, or implicitly using the 'var' keyword.
+Once defined, the type of a variable cannot be changed.
+The C# language is object-oriented, requiring all functions to be defined in a class.
+Methods within a class are invoked using the dot syntax, and static methods can be called in the class itself.
+Fundamental concepts include mutation (changing variable values) and scope (limits on access to values).
 * [Hello, World!](https://exercism.org/tracks/csharp/exercises/hello-world)
 * [Lucian's Luscious Lasagna](https://exercism.org/tracks/csharp/exercises/lucians-luscious-lasagna)